 Project Kick-off, Information Gathering and Establishing Analytics Goals

-We start a new web design project by getting to know your organization better.
-You fill out a comprehensive questionnaire that uncovers the most important aspects and goals of your new website and online presence.
+We start a new web design project by getting to know you and your goals better.
+You fill out a comprehensive questionnaire that uncovers the most important aspects and goals of your new website.
 With this information in hand, we reference it and refine it as we follow up to further discuss the project.
-Knowing your goals and understanding how your site and online presence can help your organization achieve them becomes the focal point from which many design, technical and strategic decisions are made going forward.
+Knowing your goals and understanding how your site can help you achieve them becomes the focal point from which many design, technical and strategic decisions are made going forward.

-A lot of web design companies just add analytics and KPIs (Key Performance Indicators) after a site has been designed and launched.
-Not us, during the project kick-off phase your mission and your goals are built into the design and matched with analytics performance reporting so that you can accurately track how your new site is helping you achieve your goals once it is live.
+A lot of web design companies just slap-on analytics tracking after a site has been designed and launched.
+Not us, during the project kick-off phase your mission and your goals are built into the design and matched with analytics performance reporting as well as KPIs (Key Performance Indicators) so that you can accurately track how your new site is helping you achieve your goals once it is live.